 5. Move your body joyfully

-If you have a history of rigid, weight loss-focused exercise, then you may view movement as a way to punish your body rather than a way to respect it.
+If you have a history of rigid, weight-loss-driven exercise, then you may view movement as a way to punish your body rather than a way to respect it.
 But that doesn’t have to be the case forever.

 Regardless of what movement you enjoy, you can show respect for your body by honoring how it’s feeling on any given day.

-For example, if you’re used to cranking out miles on the spin bike just to reach the top of the leaderboard, can you stop paying attention to those numbers and go for easier rides when you're feeling low energy or fatigued to begin with?
+For example, if you’re used to cranking out miles on the spin bike just to reach the top of the leaderboard, can you stop paying attention to those numbers and go for easier rides when you’re feeling low energy or fatigued?

 6. Practice gratitude for your body